-It's no wonder that counted cross stitch alphabets are some of the most sought-after designs.
+It is no wonder that counted cross stitch alphabets are some of the most sought-after designs.

-It's a simple concept guaranteed to make your cross stitch treasures unique and personal.
+It is a simple concept guaranteed to make your cross stitch treasures unique and personal.

 If you buy a kit that includes text, the designer usually includes a cross stitch alphabet in the chart.
 The challenge comes when you're planning a significant overhaul.
 Not only do you have to find a style that complements the rest of the design, but you have to consider sizing.

-What is the height and width of individual letters?
-How much space do you allow between the letters?
-What about between the lines?
 It may seem a bit overwhelming, but trust me, it's easier than you think.

 I categorize cross stitch alphabets in three styles: